parolkar/IT-Ops-Guy-Song/README.md

 ============================

-I am Abhishek Parolkar and in order to give tribute to Wes Borg's comedy work I thought of revising his work for new generation of people called IT Ops or DevOps :)
+I am Abhishek Parolkar and to give tribute to Wes Borg's comedy work I thought of revising his work for new generation of people called IT Ops or DevOps :)

 Here's my lyrics: